stiffsen/W3Mod_HideQuests/README.txt

 :: INSTALLATION USING MODMANAGER ::

 - Add the downloaded archive via ModManager
 - ScriptMerger to resolve any conflicts with other mods.
+DO NOT MERGE UNBUNDLED XML!
   - If there is a conflict in the file hideQuestsAPI.ws, always use the file provided by this mod, overwriting the existing one.
 (This is a conflict by design!)
 - Optional: Change default input binding for action "ToggleHideQuest" in your [Documents]\The Witcher 3\input.settings in the section [EMPTY_CONTEXT].